freenas/freenas-docs/userguide/storage.rst

 Troubleshooting Replication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Replication depends on disks, network, and encryption to work.
-A
+Replication depends on SSH, disks, network, compression, and
-failure or misconfiguration of any of these can prevent successful
+encryption to work.
+A failure or misconfiguration of any of these can
-replication.
+prevent successful replication.

+SSH
+^^^

 :ref:`SSH` must be able to connect from the source system to the
 destination system with an encryption key.
 This can be tested from